-Your Thyroid function can be easily compromised by hormonal imbalance, adrenal fatigue, insufficient nutrition, high inflammatory diet, stress and medications.
+Your thyroid function can be easily compromised by hormonal imbalance, adrenal fatigue, insufficient nutrition, high inflammatory diet, stress, and medications.
 We have found that many people have a hard time losing weight or gaining energy if their thyroid function is compromised.
-Many people have symptoms of hypothyroidism but find that their symptoms are overlooked if their lab results for TSH are “within normal limits”.
-The majority of these people could be suffering from what is known in functional medicine as subclinical hypothyroidism and as time goes by, if left untreated, they will find that their conditions can get worse.
+Many people have symptoms of hypothyroidism, but find that their symptoms are overlooked if their lab results for TSH levels are “within normal limits.”
+The majority of these people could be suffering from what is known in functional medicine as subclinical hypothyroidism, and as time goes by, if left untreated, they will find that their conditions can get worse.

 If your thyroid gland isn’t working properly, the balance of chemical reactions in your body can be disturbed.
 This can happen for many reasons, including autoimmune thyroid disease, hyperthyroidism treatments, radiation therapy, thyroid surgery, or certain medications.

 The thyroid is a small, butterfly-shaped gland located at the base of the front of the neck, just below the Adam’s apple.
 Triiodothyronine (T3) and thyroxine (T4) are two hormones produced by the thyroid gland, and they have a huge impact on your health.
 These hormones affect all aspects of the body’s metabolism, and they are also responsible for controlling vital body functions like temperature and heart rate.

 Hypothyroidism is a condition in which the thyroid gland does not produce enough hormones, leading to problems like low energy levels, weight gain, and other symptoms.